-Most companies offer bounties on a sliding scale based on the size of the organization and how much impact on users a bug might have.
-For example, Mozilla pays out a $3,000 flat rate bounty for bugs that fit its criteria, while Facebook has given out as much as $20,000 for a single bug report.
-Google paid Chrome operating system bug reporters a combined $700,000 in 2012 and in one of the biggest recent bounties, Microsoft paid UK researcher James Forshaw $100,000 for an attack vulnerability in Windows 8.1.
+Mozilla paid out a $3,000 flat rate bounty for bugs that fit its criteria, while Facebook has given out as much as $20,000 for a single bug report.
+Google paid Chrome operating system bug reporters a combined $700,000 in 2012 and Microsoft paid UK researcher James Forshaw $100,000 for an attack vulnerability in Windows 8.1.
 In 2016, Apple announced rewards that max out at $200,000 for a flaw in the iOS secure boot firmware components and up to $50,000 for execution of arbitrary code with kernel privileges or unauthorized iCloud access.

 While the use of ethical hackers to find bugs can be very effective, such programs can also be controversial.
 To limit potential risk, some organizations are offering closed bug bounty programs that require an invitation.
 Apple, for example, has limited bug bounty participation to few dozen researchers.